spinute/spinute.github.io/README.md

-this is homepage for spinute
+This is a personal website for spinute